This Agreement is between “The Designer”, Marin Design Agency LLC (DBA Michelle Marin) and the client purchasing the services.

 —2 Rounds of Revisions

 *Note: The client understands that this service does not include: web-font licensing, copy-writing, SEO, PPC, image tagging, photography, stock photography licensing, stock video licensing, photo-editing, video-editing, photo-retouching, re-sizing/optimizing images for web use, website performance optimization, data-entry, stripe/PayPal setup, website hosting, website domain purchase, email setup/support, and website migration.
 The client will need to provide their own content (proofread copy and web-ready photography of their store/location).
 In addition, pages that include more than 800 words will require an additional fee.

 CLIENT DELAYS/REINSTATEMENT FEES

-If the client does not respond within (2) calendar days to any emails from the designer relating to giving feedback/revisions or completed his/her delivered form, the project will be cancelled without refund.
+If the client does not respond within (2) business days to any emails from the designer relating to giving feedback/revisions or completed his/her delivered form, the project will be cancelled without refund.
 And the following “Reinstatement” fees and conditions shall apply.